 Stress Free Saturday

-Experience the benefits of starting your weekend stress free.
-Come to this class to learn about and practice mindfulness and meditation.
+Enjoy the benefits of starting your weekend stress free.
+Come to this class and experience a variety of stress reduction techniques including several forms of meditation.

 Wellness through Deep Hypnosis

 Saturdays, September 17, October 15 10:00am-12:00pm Registration Required